reframe-hpc/reframe/docs/howto.rst

 Implementing a custom log handler
 ---------------------------------

+.. versionadded:: 4.7

+ReFrame allows you to define custom log handlers and attach them to the framework.
-Here's an example implementation of a custom log handler defined in a Python-based configuration file.
+Here's an example implementation of a custom log handler and how it can be used in a Python-based configuration file.

 Define a custom log handler class based on :class:`~logging.Handler` which uses a custom logging API: